ekoka/bencode/README.md

 ## Tests

-The utility is bundled with a small function to run basic tests from the command line with minimal dependencies.
-To run the tests, change to the project's parent directory:
+Tests are written and run with a small utility function that only depends on the `sys` module.
+To run them, change to the project's parent directory:

     $ cd ~/projects/bencode
     $ ls ./